rsoftone/virmap/README.md

 #
 # On Raijin: this will build a multithreaded Perl with gcc 4.9 (needed for C++11), without Perl docs
+# On Gadi: We can use system gcc, and omit -Dcc=..
 #

 ./Configure -des -Dusethreads -Dprefix=$INSTALL_DIR -Dcc=/apps/gcc/4.9.0/wrapper/gcc -Dman1dir=none -Dman3dir=none